saitaiky/notebook/docs/docs/software-development/interview/technical-question/system-design/system-design.md

 You can best prepare for the interview by ensuring you have a solid grasp on:

-1. An [interview framework](https://www.tryexponent.com/courses/system-design-interview/fundamentals-system-design/intro-architecture) to organize your solution and communicate it effectively with the interviewer.
+1. An [interview framework](/software-development/interview/technical-question/system-design/the-framework/) to organize your solution and communicate it effectively with the interviewer.
-2. [System design principles](https://www.tryexponent.com/courses/system-design-interview/fundamentals-system-design/system-design-principles) to guide your decisions when weighing complex design tradeoffs.
+2. [System design principles](/software-development/system-design/models-patterns-strategy/system-design-principle/) to guide your decisions when weighing complex design tradeoffs.
-3. Practicing with real-world [system design questions](https://www.tryexponent.com/courses/system-design), which helps you apply your knowledge to real-world interview questions.
-Watching Exponent’s mock interview videos can give you hands-on examples of different answer approaches.
+3. Practicing with real-world system design questions, which helps you apply your knowledge to real-world interview questions.

 ## Additional Preparation Tips